-The Pulp and Paper Process Development Center has worked closely with the pulp and paper industry to develop new and effective bleaching sequences.
-We can perform a wide range of bleaching sequences on mechanical, recycle and chemical pulps.
-Both Totally Chlorine Free (TCF) and Elemental Chlorine Free (ECF) sequences are routinely performed.
-The sequences may be comprised of a variety of stages, including chelation, enzyme, oxygen, ozone, chlorine, chlorine dioxide, extraction and hydrogen peroxide stages.
-Oxygen delignification and hydrogen peroxide bleaching at high temperature and high pressure are carried out in reactor vessels.
-Ozonation at high consistency takes place in a rotating glass vessel.
-For liquid bleaching agents, the more conventional technique involving polyester bags is used.
+For many years the PDC has worked closely with the pulp and paper industry to develop new and effective bleaching sequences.
+We can perform a wide range of bleaching sequences on mechanical, recycled, and chemical pulps.
+The sequences may be comprised of a variety of stages, including chelation, enzyme, oxygen, ozone, chlorine, chlorine dioxide, extraction, and hydrogen peroxide stages.

 - Medium consistency oxygen reactor